 Perthshire (Siorrachd Pheairt), is a highland county located in central Scotland.
 And, along with Kinross, Aberdeenshire, Angus, Inverness, Argyll and Bute, Moray, Stirling and Isle of Arran, is one of eight areas with the Highland Council’s administration.
 A local administrative county between 1890 and 1975, Perthshire extends from Strathmore in the east, to the Pass of Drumochter in the north, Rannoch Moor.

-Please visit the Perthshire Clan & Families page for information about the Clan territories in Perthshire.
+Please visit the Names, Personal section below for information about the Clans in Perthshire.

 There are a number of local libraries and archives which serve Perthshire or have a degree of Perthshire content